 Yoga Therapy for Low Blood Pressure

-Similar to Allopathy, Samkhya Yoga too does not recognize Low B.P. as a systemic problem-rather it is a natural congenital state for most.
-Generally, Low B.P. is a sign of excellent health and good vasodilation, but in people suffering from Low B.P. as a form of fatigue, vomiting or diarrhea, nausea, etc., strength building asanas, from the Earth element are highly recommended.
+Yoga doesn’t recognize Low Blood Pressure or Hypotension as a systematic problem-rather Low Blood Pressure is a natural congenital state for most.
+Generally, Low Blood Pressure is a sign of excellent health and good vasodilation, but in people suffering from Low B.P. as a form of fatigue, vomiting or diarrhea, nausea, etc., strength building asanas, from the Earth element are highly recommended.

-Asanas for disease reduction:
+Asanas & Pranayamas for disease reduction:

-The following are a small selection of simple asanas that will begin the process of recovery from Low Blood Pressure.
+The following are a small selection of simple asanas from the Strength Building Chikitsa series that will begin the process of recovery from Low Blood Pressure.

 This article was first published in DNA e-paper.
 AryaMarga Yoga holds the copyright for the content and pictures.